mamedev/docs/source/basicuse/using.rst

 	Forces MAME to skip displaying the game info screen.
 The default is OFF (*-noskip_gameinfo*).

-**-uifont <fontname>**
+**-uifont** *<fontname>*

 	Specifies the name of a font file to use for the UI font.
 If this font cannot be found or cannot be loaded, the system will fall back to its built-in UI font.
 On some platforms 'fontname' can be a system font name (TTF) instead of a (BDF) font file.
 The default is '*default*' (use the OSD-determined default font).

 **-ramsize** *[n]*

 	Allows you to change the default RAM size (if supported by driver).

 **\-confirm_quit**

 	Display a Confirm Quit dialong to screen on exit, requiring one extra step to exit MAME.
 The default is OFF (*-noconfirm_quit*).

 **\-ui_mouse**

 	Displays a mouse cursor when using the built-in UI for MAME.
 The default is (*-noui_mouse*).

 **-autoboot_command** *"<command>"*

 	Command string to execute after machine boot (in quotes " ").
 To issue a quote to the emulation, use """ in the string.
 Using **\\n** will issue a create a new line, issuing what was typed prior as a command.

 	Example:  -autoboot_command "load """$""",8,1\\n"

 **-autoboot_delay** *[n]*

     Timer delay (in seconds) to trigger command execution on autoboot.

 **-autoboot_script** / **-script** *[filename.lua]*

     File containing scripting to execute after machine boot.

+**-language** *<language>*

+	Specify a localization language found in the *languagepath* tree.